Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

 - Custom JS - write or import full strategies in pure JavaScript

-Each preset exposes dozens of toggles so you can refine risk, timing, order types, and position sizing from the GUI.
+Each preset exposes dozens of toggles so you can refine risk, timing, order types, and position sizing in the GUI.

 Zenbot ships with a handful of sample strategies, but serious users usually code their own or copy community gists.
 There is no official library and no web-based configurator.
-Power and flexibility are there – if you write them.
+The power and flexibility are there if you build them.

 Exchange Coverage and Reliability